acquia/drupal-recommended-project/docroot/modules/custom/README.md

-This directory should contain all custom modules and features.
+This directory should contain all custom modules.